The Center for Psychoanalytic Studies@MSPP

 > Register online here

-Lew Aron, PhD, Director, New York University Postdoctoral Program in Psychotherapy and Psychoanalysis.
-Co-founder and co-chair, Sándor Ferenczi Center at the New School for Social Research and Adjunct Professor, School of Psychology, Interdisciplinary Center (IDC) Herzliya, Israel.
-Author, A Meeting of Minds.
+Lew Aron, PhD, Director of the New York University Postdoctoral Program in Psychotherapy and Psychoanalysis; Founding President, International Association for Relational Psychoanalysis and Psychotherapy (IARPP); Co-founder and Co-chair, Sándor Ferenczi Center at the New School for Social Research; Honorary Member, William Alanson White Psychoanalytic Society; and Adjunct Professor, School of Psychology, Interdisciplinary Center (IDC) Herzliya, Israel.

 Glen O. Gabbard, MD, Clinical Professor of Psychiatry, Baylor College of Medicine in Houston; Professor of Psychiatry, SUNY Upstate Medical University in Syracuse; Training and Supervising Analyst, Center for Psychoanalytic Studies in Houston.